guebe/ACSC2024/lazyDH/README.md

 * $gb^a$ is given (in the variable *shared*)
 * $gb$ is also given

-so we rewrite it as
+Thus, we may rewrite it as
 $shared \times gb ^ {111111111111111111111111111111111111111}$

 Because of the number $111111111111111111111111111111111111111$